One of the most successful lines of toy vehicles ever is Buddy L,

-A 2" gauge train was also manufactured, known as the Buddy L Industrial Train.
+From 1929-32 a 2" gauge train was also manufactured, known as the Buddy L Industrial Train.
 It too

 was push-powered.
-It included a Gasoline locomotive (switcher), Stake car (flat), Rock car, Gondola,
+It included a #51 Gasoline locomotive (switcher), Stake car (flat), Rock car, #54 Gondola,

-Ballast car, and Rocker dump car.
+#55 Ballast car, and Rocker dump car.
 Track was stamped in 24" sections, the rail and ties were all

 formed from one piece of metal.